 Another theory that connects dragons and dinosaurs is that there were still a small handful of dinosaurs alive at the same time as humans.
 It is thought they did their best to hide in remote areas such as mountain ranges, caves, and deep underwater and eventually died out completely.
 In fact there are some who think that the Loch Ness monster could been an example of this phenomenon.
 Is it possible that there were still some dinosaur descendants alive during the time humans created dragon lore?
 Could the stories of dragons guarding treasures in caves and mountains be a metaphor for the inability to access the rich minerals and ores found both places because it was guarded by a dinosaur or dinosaur decedent?

 A third theory is that the dragons referred to in legend were actually just larger versions of lizards, crocodiles, snakes, or eels.

 There are some lizards and snakes alive today that have acidic spit and some that spit poison.
 Could the concept of ‘fire breathing dragons’ come from these creatures?
-In fact there are several species of lizard that are associated with dragons, including: Komodo dragons, bearded dragons, armadillo gilded lizard, and frilled lizards, and monitor lizards.
+In fact, there are several species of lizards that are associated with dragons, including: Komodo dragons, bearded dragons, armadillo gilded lizard, and frilled lizards, and monitor lizards.